 Upper East Side is a neighborhood in the Manhattan borough in New York City, situated between Central Park/Fifth Avenue, 59th Street, the East River, and 96th Street.
-The Upper East Side is recognized as one of the most well-to-do neighborhoods in New York City, and has been portrayed as so in pop culture T.V. shows like Gossip Girl and Bravo’s Odd Mom Out.
+The Upper East Side is recognized as one of the most well-to-do neighborhoods in New York City, and has been portrayed as so in pop culture T.V. shows like Gossip Girl and Bravo's Odd Mom Out.
+You can also find our Upper East Side personal injury law firm in the nearby area.

 As New York City took shape as one of the world's first megacities, the Upper East Side along Lexington Avenue developed into one of the city's first postwar neighborhoods.
 The farmland area that is now Upper East Side was inherited by James Lenox who went on to divide the land into blocks of house-lots in the 1870s and built his Lenox Library on a Fifth Avenue lot.